Best Horticulture colleges in Michigan

 Traverse City, MI

 Northwestern Michigan College offers 1 Horticulture degree programs.
-It's a small, public, four-year university in a remote town.
+It's a small, public, four-year university in a small city.

 Lake Michigan College